 Many blues and greens aren’t suitable for north facing rooms because they enhance the feeling of cold.
 However, using warm, earthy greens like Sunday Stroll will help to create a relaxing feel in the cool light of these often dark rooms.
 This shade is especially perfect for a creating a warming, cosy living room.

 Just because you are decorating your north facing room doesn’t mean you can’t go for grey here too.
-Just be sure to choose greys with a dose of pink or yellow; Rocky Horse is a dark, tactile grey-brown that creates instant cosiness, whereas Trilby – our Colour of the Month for November – is a deep, warm shade of grey, which, unlike many greys, has yellow based (read: warm) undertones.
+Just be sure to choose greys with a dose of pink or yellow; Rocky Horse is a dark, tactile grey-brown that creates instant cosiness, whereas Trilby – is a deep, warm shade of grey, which, unlike many greys, has yellow based (read: warm) undertones.

 Think you can’t paint an already dark room in a dark paint colour?
 Think again!
 Instead of fighting against the limited light in shadier, north facing rooms, dark, rich colours allow you to create a cocooning, comfortable feel.